pasccom/ShutdownMonitor/README.md

 You can select which interfaces are compiled using the following arguments in qmake command line:
   - Disable the command-line interface using `CONSOLE=no`
-  - Disable the system tray interface using `SYSTRAY=no` You can configure the prefix using `PREFIX=/prefix`
+  - Disable the system tray interface using `SYSTRAY=no`

+You can select which backends are compiled using the following arguments in qmake command line:
+  - Disable the KScreen backend using `KSCREEN=no`
+  - Disable the X11 backend using `X11=no`

+You can configure the prefix using `PREFIX=/prefix`

-To build the program, use
+To build the program with all interfaces and backends enabled (which is the default), use
 ```
-$ qmake-qt5 ShutdownMonitor.pro PREFIX=/usr/local CONSOLE=yes SYSTRAY=yes
+$ qmake-qt5 ShutdownMonitor.pro PREFIX=/usr/local CONSOLE=yes SYSTRAY=yes KSCREEN=yes X11=yes
 $ make
 ```